-9. Create charts using statistics
+9. Highlight statistics

 We all love a good statistic.
 They’re easy to digest and serve as a powerful way to back up the message you’re trying to convey.
 Again, Canva is a great tool for creating these.

-10. Upload a PDF to LinkedIn
+10. Create a carousel for LinkedIn

 11. Use subheadings for topics for social posts

 Part of any great article is subheadings.
 They’re essential in today’s world of skimmers and scanners so I hope you’ve included some in your article.
 If you have, take each subheading and turn them into a social update – giving a bit of info about that particular part of your article, and then linking to the original article on your blog.
 This works especially well for tips and tricks or step-by-step articles.